nicohvi/stump/README.md

 it needs to be, right?
 Totally, it's about time someone came up with a nifty name for a gem and did something about it.
 Someone totally did.

-Stump uses the basic Ruby logger to do some neat stuff, so you can go to that fancy pantsuit party rather than sitting at home writing configurations.
+Stump is a small gem that uses the basic Ruby logger to do some neat stuff, so you can go to that fancy pantsuit party rather than sit at home writing configurations.
 Why call it Stump?
 It's like a small (tree) log, get it?
 Get it?

 ## Usage